Bthxtly/vimwiki/interpreter.md

                       | formal_parameters SEMI formal_parameters
 formal_parameters     : ID (COMMA ID)* COLON type_spec
 ```

+#### call
+To make our interpreter actually deal with a procedure call, we should make
+parser construct the AST and make semantic analyzer and interpreter don't throw
+any errors when walking the AST.

 ### scope
 A ___scope___ is a textual region of a program where a name can be used.
 Pascal